Anamico/node-red-contrib-alarm/README.md

 4. Sensor node
 5. Alarm Triggered node

-## Breaking Change from 0.9.4!

-NOTE: Once you upgrade from 0.9.4, you need to update all "Change State" and "State Changed" nodes configurations to select a "Format" from 1 of 3 values.

-* Default - Basic payload
-* Homekit - Special mode for working with HomeBridge Alarm Nodes
-* Value - A new mode that essentially just sets or accepts a single 0 to 4 value as the payload.
-This was introduced to work directly with Dashboard and a few other node-red nodes.

 ## AlarmPanel

 Create an alarmPanel configuration node to tie together states and sensors for a property or zone.
 So for a simple house with just arming and disarming, create a single panel.